 David Livingston, LMFT: Right.
 Right.

-Dwight Hurst, CMHC: One of the things that I thought would be good to talk about, too, is what about on the brighter side when people are getting better and they’re not using anymore and they’re being healthy?
+Dwight Hurst, CMHC: One of the things that I thought would be good to talk about, too, is what about on the brighter side when people are getting better, and they’re not using anymore, and they’re healthy?
 One of the things I think people aren’t always prepared for is that change is always difficult.
 Even healthy change is difficult.
 There’s that old country song, right?
-Like “You Ain’t as Much Fun Since You Quit Drinking”.
-And unfortunately, sometimes it’s sometimes really good changes happen.
+Like “You Ain’t as Much Fun Since You Quit Drinking.”
+And unfortunately, sometimes it’s really good changes happen.
 But some of those changes feel very awkward, like their place in the family may change or the way that they engage with things may change.
 What kind of feedback do we have for people when they’re moving into a relationship where the user in their life is not using anymore?
 What kind of things should they be ready for?
 What helps?

-Dwight Hurst, CMHC: I think I’m glad you mentioned “fun”, because that’s so hard to get that back online.
-I think to say intoxicants are out of my life, opioids and out of my life.
+Dwight Hurst, CMHC: I think I’m glad you mentioned “fun” because that’s so hard to get that back online.
+I think to say intoxicants are out of my life, opioids, and out of my life.
 What do I do now?
 And you just hit it right on the head, I think, which is all you still do what you do.
 You still have passions, you still are funny, and you still are smart.
 But it can take a minute for it to kick back online and say, oh, yeah, that’s right.
-The world is is still here, but I have to get back in touch with how it feels to be in it.
+The world is still here, but I have to get back in touch with how it feels to be in it.

-Dwight Hurst, CMHC: Being situated where you guys are in California, around L.A. and Hollywood area and stuff with a lot of creators and creative types, there becomes a myth there, too, doesn’t there?
-If I’m a creative person, that part of that is that out of control-ness of being like the sort of fractured genius and all that, that, you know, I’m better because I have less boundaries in my life and I’m kind of out there.
+Dwight Hurst, CMHC: Being situated where you guys are in California, around L.A. and the Hollywood area and stuff with a lot of creators and creative types, there becomes a myth there, too, doesn’t there?
+If I’m a creative person, that part of that is that out of control-ness of being like the sort of fractured genius and all that, that, you know, I’m better because I have fewer boundaries in my life and I’m kind of out there.

 David Livingston, LMFT: We have a need to change your consciousness like, you know, it’s existed throughout time.
 I think good relationships help with that.
-I think having things that we enjoy that, you know, stimulate us, there are all kinds of ways to shift our consciousness.
+I think having things that we enjoy that, you know, stimulates us; there are all kinds of ways to shift our consciousness.
 Right.
 You go to a concert with, you know, that does it.
 There are many ways you can do that now, but there are many ways to shift our consciousness.
 But it takes creativity.
 We have to get back into a mode of living a more creative life again.

 Clare Waismann, CAODC: Actually, you know, then there is the other side where, you know, a family member might have pushed somebody in to get treated and complained about, you know, their substance use.
 And once they get treated, things change to such an extent that they were not prepared for that they kind of sabotage somebody’s recovery.